 There are systems in the body, which create energy.
 In climbing these energy systems can also commonly referred to as endurance and power endurance (there are other names such as resistance training, stamina, strength endurance etc etc).
 These are giving broad terms to some scientific principles.
 Our endurance and power endurance need training, but there is some science behind it and it's worth trying to understand it so we know a bit more about how we individually need to train for our goals.

 The starting point for creating this energy is the food you eat.
 This dictates our ability to create energy appropriate for the job.
 So eating crisps and chocolate will be just right for sitting on the sofa (no energy required) but no good for climbing Mont Blanc.
-We know we need carbs, fats and protein etc but when you find out what that means for climbing, it may make you think twice before you either don’t eat or reach out for the mars bar.
-Hold that thought.
+This isn't an article about sports nutrition, but it is fundamental understanding that what we eat has a direct impact on the energy we are able to produce.

 The energy that we create is called ATP (adenosine triphosphate).
 You shouldn’t worry if you can’t remember any of this by the end of this article, just think ‘energy’.
 We produced this energy, ATP in 3 different ways.
 Which energy system we use depends on the exertion, the intensity.
 Before we set off up a climb, our heart rate rises, our breathing becomes faster, our body gets ready and we pull on.
 Depending on how hard we pull, the body goes into the appropriate system.
 Clever!